 Weight is being tracked with my keypad project.

-My location is being tracked with OwnTracks, still need to blog about that project.
+My location is being tracked with OwnTracks, still, need to blog about that project.

 That’s roughly where I stand now on my MQTT topic tree restructuring project.
 I enjoy looking at the D3 visualizer, it is animated and data flies in as it arrives, very beautiful indeed.
-I like to think of it as my house’s central nervous system visualised.
+I like to think of it as my house’s central nervous system visualized.